 OUTREACH EVENT/PRESENTATION: Would you like the NMRLS Elder Law Project to give an educational presentation to your group, organization, church, or community?
 We provide these educational opportunities at no charge.
 Contact NMRLS Elder Law Project Director, Al Cutturini by email email@example.com or by telephone (662) 234 – 2918, ext.
 2119.

-At our annual Elder Law Conference, social workers and attorneys can earn 6 hours of CEU or CLE Credit, including 1 hour of Ethics.
+At our annual Elder Law Conference, social workers can earn 4 hours of preapproved CE Credit, including 1 hour of Diversity credit (2 additional general CE hours may be approved before the start of the conference). and attorneys can earn 6 hours of CEU or CLE Credit, including 1 hour of Ethics.

 Online Admission is $25 for social workers and AAA staff if seeking the 4 credits CLE.
 Online Admission is free for attorneys employed by Legal Services and MVLP attorneys.
 Online Admission is $200 for all other attorneys if seeking the 6 credits CLE.